Demographics of Albania: Ethnic groups

+1 At the 2011 census a total of 390,938 (14% of the total population) did not declare their nationality, while another 44,144 (1.6%) considered the nationality as 'not relevant'.
+The census is regarded unreliable and inaccurate by the Council of Europe.
+Vlachs (Aromanians) live in the south of the country, whereas Montenegrins and Serbs live in the north.
+Macedonians mostly live in Mala Prespa and the regions along the Macedonian border, known as 'Golo Brdo' and 'Gora'.2 The Bulgarian minority was only recognised in 2017, after decades-long blockade by former Yugoslavia and following a 2016 recommendation by the European Parliament that the rights of people of Bulgarian ethnicity in the Prespa, Gollobordë, and Gora regions should be respected.3 Includes 584 Serbs and 511 Montenegrins.4 Includes 3,798 people declaring "Other ethnic identity", 770 people declaring "Mixed ethnic identity" and 1,142 people declaring "No ethnic identity".

 Religion

-The main religions of Albania at the 2011 census were Islam 58.79%, Roman Catholicism 10.02, Eastern Orthodoxy 6.75%, Bektashi 2.09%, Evangelical 0.14%, Atheism 2.50%, 5.50% Nondenominational and 16.30% Others.
-This census has been recognised as unreliable by numerous internal and external organisations, including the Council of Europe.
-Religious observance and practice is generally lax and polls have shown that, compared to the populations of other countries, few Albanians consider religion to be a dominant factor in their lives.
-Today, religion plays an important role in the lives of only 39% of Albanians.
-In addition, Albania is ranked among the least religious countries in the world.
+According to the 2023 census, there were 1,101,718 (45.86%) Muslims (mostly Sunni Muslims and Non-denominational Muslims) 201,530 (8.38%) Catholics, 173,645 (7.22%) Eastern Orthodox, 115,644 (4.81%) Bektashi Muslims, 9,658 (0.4%) Evangelicals, 3 670 (0.15%) of other religions, 332,155 (13.82%) believers without denomination, 85,311 (3.55%) Atheists and 378,782 (15.76%) did not provide an answer.

 The Constitution of Albania extends freedom of religion to all citizens and the government generally respects this right in practice.
 It declares no official religion and provides for equality of all religions.
 However, the predominant religious communities enjoy a greater degree of official recognition and social status based on their historical presence in the country.
 All registered religious groups have the right to hold bank accounts and to own property and buildings.
 Religious freedoms have in large part been secured by the generally amicable relationship among religions.
 The Ministry of Education has the right to approve the curricula of religious schools to ensure their compliance with national education standards while the State Committee on Cults oversees implementation.
 There are also 68 vocational training centers administered by religious communities.

 Government policy and practice contributed to the generally free exercise of religion.
 The government is secular and the Ministry of Education asserts that public schools in the country are secular and that the law prohibits ideological and religious indoctrination.
 Religion is not taught in public schools.